Exploring Kalimpong: The Scenic And Temperate Hill Station

 Read More:

-Flower Nurseries
+Famous Flower Nurseries in Kalimpong

 These nurseries are not only a source of livelihood for the locals but also a major attraction for tourists.
 Visitors can explore these nurseries, learning about the different plant species and even purchasing some to take back home.
 The flower nurseries in Kalimpong are renowned for their exquisite orchids and rare species of plants, making them a haven for botanists and plant enthusiasts.
 Among the most famous nurseries are Pine View Nursery and Universal Nursery, both known for their vast collection of exotic plants.